 Schema Markup and Machine Signals

 We already covered schema in on-page factors, but to reiterate its role in selection: by using schema markup, you make it easier for retrieval algorithms to identify the relevance of your page.
-For example, if a user asks a how-to question and your page has HowTo schema, an AI service might specifically filter for pages with that schema (knowing they likely contain step-by-step instructions).
-Google’s algorithms certainly utilize schema for rich results; it’s reasonable to assume the AI overview does too when picking which snippet to show for a given query type.
-Similarly, FAQ schema might make your page a candidate for an AI to directly pull a Q&A from.
+For example, if a user asks a how-to question and your page has HowTo schema, an AI service might filter for pages with that schema (knowing they likely contain step-by-step instructions).
+Similarly, the FAQ schema and a clean Q&A block can make it easier to pull a direct answer.

 Factual Accuracy and Consistency